Skip to main content

 What Dishes Work Well with Saffron?

-What do you add saffron to?
-You might already associate saffron with classic dish like risotto alla Milanese, tahdig, or paella, but maybe these aren’t dishes you normally cook at home.
-Saffron can easily become part of your regular cooking, where you can enjoy not only the luxurious, unusual flavor of saffron, but also the multitude of health benefits it has to offer.
+Maybe you associate saffron with classics like risotto or paella, but these aren’t dishes you normally cook at home.
+Saffron can easily become part of your routine, where you enjoy the luxurious flavor of saffron and the multitude of health benefits.

 Saffron pairs beautifully with warm, aromatic ingredients.
 Ingredients like garlic, onions, shallots, and ginger enhance saffron’s depth and balance its floral notes.